-Safe mountain climbing begins with a solid hiking plan.
-Before you do anything else, research the mountain and trails, consider your fitness and hiking experience (remember to take into consideration the weakest member of your group), and then decide which trail you will undertake and prepare the gears accordingly.
+Safe hiking and mountain climbing begins with a solid hiking plan.
+Before you do anything else, research the mountain and trails, consider your fitness and hiking experience (remember to take into consideration the weakest member of your group), and then decide which trail you will undertake and prepare your gear accordingly.
 Hiking, like any recreational physical activity, comes with some inherent risks.
 Hope for the best but prepare for the worst.

 Collect information about the mountain

-Research your trip using the most current map and online/printed sources, and seek advice from experience hikers and local authorities.
+Research your trip using the most recent map and online/printed sources, and seek advice from experienced hikers and local authorities.

 There are a few good guide books about Mt.
 Kurikoma, e.g. Yama-kei Publishers Co Ltd.